Raventós i Blanc, Blanc de Blancs

 Vineyards

-Raventós i Blanc’s 50 hectares of vines are located in the Conca del Riu Anoia in Alt Penedès.
-Biodynamic principles are adhered to, using manure from the farm's animals as the base for the compost.
+Raventós i Blanc has 50 hectares of vines in the Conca del Riu Anoia, Alt Penedès.
+They are farmed using Biodynamic principles, with manure from the farm's animals as the base for the compost.
 The climate here is Mediterranean with mild winters and warm, dry summers.
 The estate is surrounded by three mountain ranges: Sierra Litoral in the east, which acts as a rain shadow from the wetter coastal areas, Montserrat in the north and Sierra d'en Compte in the west, both providing wind breaks and cooling temperatures from the Pyrenees.
-The vineyards are divided into 44 plots, depending on the different soils and microclimates.
-The fruit for this wine is sourced mainly from the La Plana vineyard.
-These are the estate’s youngest vines, grown on clay-loam soils with a large amount of fossils.
+The vineyards are divided into 44 plots, according to their soils and microclimates.
+The fruit for the Blanc des Blanc is sourced mainly from the ‘La Plana’ vineyard.
+These are the estate’s youngest vines, grown on clay-loam soils with a high percentage of fossils.
 This gently sloping vineyard sits at 120-170 metres above sea level.

 Vintage